andriyor/ts-tree/README.md

 - [ ] pass meta info about files to folder tree
 - [x] arg parser for file tree
 - [x] include used export by parent
+- [x] check named imports from same file on different lines for file tree
-- [ ] check imports from same file on different lines
+- [ ] check named imports from same file on different lines for folder tree
 - [x] handle default import for file tree
 - [x] handle default import for folder tree
 - [x] build package